 1. A reference to the general sense of bodily existence: A well-developed cenesthesic awareness is essential for a visual artist.

 2. The sensation resulting from the functioning of the internal organs: The cenesthesic feeling in Mary's stomach made her realize that she had forgotten to eat lunch.

 1. Disordered consciousness or awareness; malaise: After months of gray rainy skies, a general cenesthesiopathy was felt in the town because everyone wanted to see the sun shine again.

-2. A vague feeling of physical discomfort or uneasiness, which often takes place early in an illness: The day before Lina came down with the flu, she was in a state of cenesthesiopathy and so she wasn't feeling very well and had no energy.
+2. A vague feeling of physical discomfort or uneasiness that often takes place early in an illness: The day before Linda came down with the flu, she was in a state of cenesthesiopathy and so she wasn't feeling very well and had no energy.

 , more cenesthetic, most cenesthetic

 Relating to an abnormal feeling either of euphoria, or of malaise, such as that which may take place in a delirious condition: As a result of a prolonged fever, Thora experienced a cenesthetic feeling associated with delirium.

 1. Any localized distortion of body awareness, such as the feeling that a hand has become like jelly; less commonly the term is used to refer to a feeling of general physical ill-being: As the result of a severe blow to the back of her hand, Jackie experienced transitory cenesthopathy, and her hand felt like jelly so she could not easily move her fingers.